LeewayOpenSoftware/Lunigram/README.md

 ## Install

 Release artifacts are currently **unsigned**.
-The SHA256 values below provide an integrity check; a human may sign and rename the files before upload, including removing the `-UNSIGNED` suffix.
+The SHA256 values below provide an integrity check.
 Packaged builds bundle their own copy of libopus; loader resolution to the bundled copy is verified at packaging time, but a live voice call is not exercised during packaging.

 ### AppImage